likithasarasani/Digital-Marketing-Analysis/README.md

 Clicks
 Conversions
 Platform (Facebook, LinkedIn)

-Thoughts: These visuals indicate Facebook's superiority in terms of reach and engagement.
+Insights:
+The analysis indicates that Facebook performs better in terms of reach and user engagement, while LinkedIn shows better efficiency in certain scenarios.
+This suggests that platform selection should be aligned with campaign objectives and target audience.

 <img width="456" height="405" alt="PlatformDetails" src="https://github.com/user-attachments/assets/41a7f49e-6844-455c-863e-d2eac5a61a71" />